 Matthew Duffus was born in Pennsylvania and spent time living in Maryland, Indiana, Mississippi, Minnesota, and Tennessee, before finally settling in North Carolina.
 Along the way, he received graduate degrees in English and creative writing from the University of Mississippi and the University of Minnesota and worked as a graduate instructor and research assistant, apartment caretaker, bookseller, concessions supervisor, and residence-hall director.
 He currently teaches and directs the writing center at Gardner-Webb University, in Boiling Springs, N.C.
 He can be found online at matthewduffus.com and on twitter @DuffusMatthew

 His creative work has appeared in more than two-dozen publications, including Beloit Fiction Journal, Main Street Rag, Natural Bridge, and Slant.
 He has also published articles and book chapters on everything from teaching American literature to Ian McEwan’s Atonement to photographic representations of Billie Holiday.

-His first novel, Swapping Purples for Yellows, will be published by SFK Press in August 2019.
+His first novel, Swapping Purples for Yellows, is available now from SFK Press.

 His first collection of stories, Dunbar’s Folly, will be published by Unsolicited Press in October 2020.